 In January 2022, Governor Hochul announced in her State of the State address the intent to double the state's energy storage target, from 3 to 6 gigawatts by 2030.
 The underlying driver of this nation-leading target was the Climate Act, enacted in 2019 and in effect since 2020, which called for New York to achieve 70% renewable electricity by 2030 and 100% zero-emissions electricity by 2040.
-Governor Hochul directed the Department of Public Service (DPS) and NYSERDA to update its 2018 Energy Storage Roadmap in line with the increased target, resulting in a revised Roadmap filed in December 2022.1
+Governor Hochul directed the Department of Public Service (DPS) and NYSERDA to update its 2018 Energy Storage Roadmap in line with the increased target, resulting in a revised Roadmap filed in December 2022.
+1

 New York's 6 GW Energy Storage Roadmap: Policy Options for Continued Growth ("the Roadmap") built on energy storage programs established by the Commission in its 2018 Energy Storage Order, proposing expanded or new programs for the residential, retail, and bulk sectors and providing initial program cost estimates.
 Public comments were received by stakeholders in the first quarter of 2023.
-Market dynamics in 2023 prompted DPS and NYSERDA to revisit program costs and budgets in early 2024, resulting in an updated Roadmap filed in March 2024.
-The Roadmap was filed in the Public Register on April 4, launching a 45-day period for public comment limited to the updates.

-To support the expanded energy storage target of 6 gigawatts (GW) installed by 2030 across the residential, retail, and bulk storage segments, the Roadmap proposed a new Bulk Energy Storage program utilizing an Index Storage Credit (ISC) mechanism modeled in part on the Index Renewable Energy Certificate (REC) and Offshore Wind Index Renewable Energy Certificate (OREC)
+To support the expanded energy storage target of 6 gigawatts (GW) installed by 2030 across the residential, retail, and bulk storage segments, the Roadmap proposed a new Bulk Energy Storage program utilizing an Index Storage Credit (ISC) mechanism modeled in part on the Index Renewable